Studio Design for Different Artistic Disciplines

 4. Studio Design for Digital Artists

-5. Studio Design for Mixed Media Artists
+5. Studio Design for Mixed-Media Artists

 Final Thoughts